smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ### 3.1.2 Taxonomy Service

+If SAHSU has supplied a taxonomyServices.war file skip to step 3.

 1) Get the Taxonomy Service XML file *ClaML.dtd*.
 This is stored in is stored in ...rifServices\src\main\resources.
 A complete ICD10 version is available from SAHSU for Organisations compliant with the WHO licence.
 2) Build the Taxonomy Service using *maven*.